 The Jack Donohue “Coach of the Year” Award recognizes the outstanding contributions of a Canadian Coach who exemplifies the great qualities of the legendary Jack Donohue.
 These qualities include: honesty, integrity, a positive attitude, competitiveness, and a love of sport.
 Jack taught his athletes to value life, its experiences, and the passion of playing for your country.

-The nomination period is now CLOSED.
+The nomination period is now open.
+Download the nomination form.

 2019 Award Recipient: Sylvain Bruneau, ChPC, Tennis Canada